Open an online savings account in a few easy steps

 According to the Pew Research Center, 29 percent of U.S. adults have a child younger than 18 at home, and 12 percent of these parents provide care for an adult as well.1 Aside from a time commitment, you may also be committing part of your budget to caregiving expenses like food, medications and doctor’s appointments.

 When you’re caught in the caregiving crunch, you might be wondering: How do I take care of my parents and kids without going broke?

 The answer lies in how you approach budgeting and saving.
 These money strategies for the sandwich generation and budgeting tips for the sandwich generation can help you balance your financial and family priorities:

-Quentara Costa, a certified financial planner and founder of investment advisory service POWWOW, LLC, served as caregiver for her father, who was diagnosed with Alzheimer’s disease, while also managing a career and starting a family.
+Quentara Costa, CFP®, founder of an investment advisory service, served as caregiver for her father, who was diagnosed with Alzheimer’s disease, while also managing a career and starting a family.
 That experience taught her two very important budgeting tips for the sandwich generation.

 First, communication is key, and a money strategy for the sandwich generation is to talk with your parents about what they need in terms of care.
 “It should all start with a frank discussion and plan, preferably prior to any significant health crisis,” Costa says.

 Second, run the numbers so you have a realistic understanding of caregiving costs, including how much parents will cover financially and what you can afford to contribute.